 As required by Rule 13a-15(b) of the Exchange Act, the Company carried out an evaluation, under the supervision and with the participation of management, including its Chief Executive Officer and Chief Financial Officer, of the effectiveness of the design and operation of the Company's disclosure controls and procedures as of the end of the period covered by this report.
-Based on the foregoing, the Company's Chief Executive Officer and Chief Financial Officer concluded that the Company's disclosure controls and procedures were effective at the reasonable assurance level as of December 31, 2012.
+Based on the foregoing, the Company's Chief Executive Officer and Chief Financial Officer concluded that the Company's disclosure controls and procedures were effective at the reasonable assurance level as of December 31, 2013.

-Management concluded that the Company's system of internal control over financial reporting was effective as of December 31, 2012.
+Management concluded that the Company's system of internal control over financial reporting was effective as of December 31, 2013.
 As required by Rule 13a-15(b) of the Exchange Act, the Company carried out an evaluation, under the supervision and with the participation of management, including its Chief Executive Officer and Chief Financial Officer, of any change in the Company's internal controls over financial reporting that have materially affected, or is reasonably likely to materially affect, the Company's internal controls over financial reporting.
 The Company is undertaking the phased implementation of an Enterprise Resource Planning software system.
-The phased implementation was completed in the North America segment during the first quarter of 2012, resulting in changes to certain processes in that segment.
-The phased implementation is planned to commence in the South America segment during 2013.
+The phased implementation commenced in the South America segment during 2013, resulting in changes to certain processes in that segment.
 The Company believes it is maintaining and monitoring appropriate internal controls during the implementation period and further believes that its internal control environment will be enhanced as a result of implementation.
 There have been no other changes in the Company's internal controls over financial reporting during the Company's most recent fiscal quarter that have materially affected, or are reasonably likely to material affect, the Company's internal controls over financial reporting.